HenryCook/hubot-scripts/README.md

 ### Dependencies

-You can install the relevat dependencies needed for the script/module via it's `requirement.txt`
+You can install the relevant dependencies needed for the script/module via it's `requirement.txt`

-	pip install -r /path/to/requirements.txt
+	pip install -r equirements.txt

 ## To Do